 Currently in the US, we have 25% of the world's prisoners, but only 5% of the world's population.
 With over 2.3 million people incarcerated, we have the highest incarceration rate in the world.
 In "the land of the free" we imprison more people, both by raw numbers and per capita, than China, Russia, or Cuba.
 We give out harsh sentences, often for crimes that shouldn't be crimes, like cannabis offenses, and offer little in terms of rehabilitation for people who are incarcerated.
 We can do better.
 The Drug Policy Alliance, in coordination with Jay-Z, produced a short video on the topic, focused on the War on Drugs:

-In Michelle Alexander's book, The New Jim Crow, she argues quite effectively that our system of incarceration is racially biased, both in intent and in effect.
+In Michelle Alexander's book, The New Jim Crow, she argues that our system of incarceration is racially biased, both in intent and in effect.
 She argues that the war on drugs, the "tough on crime" mentality, and racial tensions in the US have led to a system of mass incarceration that disproportionately affects black and latino men.
 We can't sit idly by while hundreds of thousands of people are incarcerated unnecessarily.
 Below, we detail some of the aspects of our system of mass incarceration.

 The War on Drugs